Megaparsec tutorial

 It succeeds only when its argument parser fails and never consumes any input or modifies the parser state.

-As an example when you may want to use notFollowedBy
+As an example when you may want to use notFollowedBy, consider parsing of

 keywords: